awsdocs/aws-direct-connect-user-guide/doc_source/accepthostedvirtualinterface.md

 **To accept a hosted virtual interface**

-1. Open the AWS Direct Connect console at [https://console\.aws\.amazon\.com/directconnect/v2/home](https://console.aws.amazon.com/directconnect/v2/home)\.
+1. Sign in to the AWS Management Console and open the AWS Direct Connect console at [https://console\.aws\.amazon\.com/directconnect/v2/](https://console.aws.amazon.com/directconnect/v2/)\.

 1. In the navigation pane, choose **Virtual Interfaces**\.